 This Irish feature was sadly postponed until (hopefully) 2021 outside of its festival debut, so I include it here in the hopes it will get some well-deserved attention when it does arrive.
 Phyllida Lloyd’s film follows a young Irish mother who is determined to self-build a house for her family when she finds herself without any other options.
 It’s a wonderfully tactile film as the script carefully and masterfully weaves the chaotic and disparate elements of Sandra’s life together.
 Of course, at its heart, Herself is a film about, well, building a house.
 There’s something fascinating and compelling about watching Sandra and family take their future into their own hands through timber, nails and concrete.

 It’s not often that the genres of Comedy, Romance and Science Fiction converge in one film successfully (or should I say, in ways that I specifically enjoy), but Max Barbakow’s time-bending romcom nails it.
-Taking some well-trod tropes from the fields, Palm Springs injects new life into the story two strangers who meet at a wedding which may or may not be taking place in reality as we know it.
-The film does an impressive job of merging the characters’ personal journeys with the sci-fi conceit, and I found myself rooting for their relationship, something this curmudgeon usually frowns upon.
-A very pleasant find, and one to go in with as little knowledge about as possible!
+Taking some well-trod tropes from the fields, Palm Springs injects new life into the story of two strangers who meet at a wedding which may or may not be taking place in reality as we know it.
+The film does an impressive job of merging the characters’ personal journeys with the sci-fi conceit, and I found myself rooting for their relationship; something this curmudgeon usually frowns upon.
+A very pleasant find and one to go in with as little knowledge about as possible!

 This Japanese animated feature was without question the most demented film I have seen in several years.
 I’m not even sure if “demented” is the right term, considering the film itself seems quite happy with itself: it’s just the viewer that will end up demented.
 With a director known only as Ujicha, Violence Voyager employes the low-fi cartoon style known as gekimation, to tell the fairytale-styled story of a group of children who stumble across an all-but abandoned amusement park and end up being turned into humanoid robots.
 Beyond the unsettling gore and the existential horror, what makes it stand out in my mind is the child-like earnestness of the whole affair…